galacticcouncil/hydration-docs/docs/start_nominating.md

 The Staking UI has the following menu tabs:

-* *Staking overview*: here you can find a list of all active validators and some basic information about each validator such as the amount of HDX staked on the node, the amount of the validator's own stake and how much reward commission is charged.
-Furthermore, you can see the amount of era points that were earned by each validator in the current era, as well as the number of the last block produced by the validator;
+* **Staking overview**: here, you will find a list of all active validators and some basic information about each validator, such as the amount of HDX staked on the node, the amount of the validator's own stake, and how much reward commission is charged.
+Furthermore, you can see the number of era points earned by each validator in the current era and the number of the last block produced by the validator.
-* *Account actions*: here you can stake and nominate;
+* **Account actions**: here, you can stake and nominate.
-* *Payouts*: here you can claim your staking rewards;
+* **Payouts**: here, you can claim your staking rewards.
-* *Targets*: here you can estimate your earnings.
-This is a good place to start when picking a validator node to nominate;
+* **Targets**: here, you can estimate your earnings.
+This is a good place to start when picking a validator node to nominate.
-* *Waiting*: here you can find the waiting queue where inactive validators are placed before being included in the active validator set.
+* **Waiting**: here, you can find the waiting queue where inactive validators are placed before being included in the active validator set.
 A validator will remain in the waiting queue until it has received a sufficient amount of staked HDX to enter the active validator set.
-It may take a long time for a validator to receive enough nominations to become active, and there is no guarantee that a validator in the waiting queue will ever reach the amount of staked HDX required to be included in the set of active validators;
-* *Validator stats*: here you can query a validator's stash address to see detailed historical information about earned era points, elected stake, rewards, and slashes.
+* **Validator stats**: here, you can query a validator's stash address to see detailed historical information about earned era points, elected stake, rewards, and slashes.
 We highly recommend that you study this information before trusting a validator with your nomination.

 ## 01 Bond HDX tokens